jundalisay/superb/content/en/social/economics/principles/eagle.md

 ![Supply and Demand Equation](https://sorasystem.sirv.com/graphics/pspdD.png)

-The G manifests as the effectual demand or d of the people, while the layer limit <sub>l</sub> manifests as their absolute demand or D (a concept that does not exist in Economics).
-This D works in the same way as c works in E = mc<sup>2</sup>, where c acts as the speed limit of the physical universe. <!-- In the Material layer, this manifests as g or the gravity of the Earth. -->
+The G manifests as the effectual demand or d of the people, while the layer limit {{< sub v="l" >}} manifests as their absolute demand or D (a concept that does not exist in Economics).
+This D works in the same way as c works in E = mc{{< s v="2" >}}, where c acts as the speed limit of the physical universe. <!-- In the Material layer, this manifests as g or the gravity of the Earth. -->